-Chris Richardson – pop music archaeologist – is the creator behind Zero to 180: Three-Minute Magic, a music history blog that spotlights deserving artists, as well as songwriters, musicians, producers, engineers, arrangers, and label owners, who have not received their proper historical recognition.
-Zero to 180 – which turns five in December, 2017 – serves as a forum for examining the “old fogie roots of modern rock,” and vehicle for championing under-celebrated studio songcraft of all types and stripes worldwide.
+Chris Richardson – pop music archaeologist – is the creator behind Zero to 180: Three-Minute Magic, a music history blog that spotlights deserving artists, as well as songwriters, musicians, producers, engineers, arrangers, and label owners, who have not always received their proper historical recognition.
+Zero to 180 – which turned eight on December 12, 2020 – serves as a forum for examining the “old fogie roots” of modern rock, as well as vehicle for championing under-celebrated studio songcraft of all types and stripes worldwide.

-Richardson enjoyed his first Washington, DC-area radio appearance 20 years prior in 1997 as Guest Programmer of the Day with veteran radio host, John Hall, on WRNR’s “Hall’s Bar & Grill” in Annapolis.
+The former Cincinnati schoolteacher got his library and information studies degree from University of Maryland in 1994.
+Richardson enjoyed his first Mid-Atlantic-area radio appearance in 1997 as Guest Programmer of the Day with veteran radio host, John Hall, on WRNR’s “Hall’s Bar & Grill” in Annapolis.
 Not long after, Richardson would reappear on radio as the Rocksteady Kid, programming classic sounds in 1960s & 70s Jamaican popular music for University of Maryland’s WMUC campus station.
 In 2004, Richardson would enjoy a pair of appearances with WKHS’s late, great Charlie Coleman programming all-truck driving song radio shows.
 Most recently, Richardson appeared with WPFW’s long-time community fixture, Andrea Bray, in 2016.

 Zero to 180 aims to leverage music history on behalf of the public good.

-All queries may be directed to email@example.com
+All email queries may be directed to melchris @ erols.com

 Zero to 180 is dedicated to the spirit of Tom Newbold